Candy Washing Machine Error Codes

 Error 20 or E20 / Error 21 or E21: APS (Analog Pressure Switch) Error

-These errors indicate a problem with the Analog Pressure Switch, which helps detect water levels and drainage.
+These errors indicate a problem with the analog pressure switch, which helps detect water levels and drainage.

 • Potential Causes: